top of page

 The Alliance to Increase Diversity in Genetic Counseling is funded

-grant from the Warren Alpert Foundation.
+by a grant from the Warren Alpert Foundation.

 Scholarships are offered at each of these five genetic counseling programs: